tinylabs/uboot-tftp/README.md

 ## Sample implementation - OpenIPC: https://wiki.openipc.org/

-uboot-tftp is a generic python scripted dynamic tftp server.
+uboot-tftp is a python scripted dynamic tftp server.

 It only requires the following dependencies: